 This second edition of a well-received text, with 20 new chapters, presents a coherent and unified repository of recommender systems’ major concepts, theories, methodologies, trends, and challenges.
 A variety of real-world applications and detailed case studies are included.
 In addition to wholesale revision of the existing chapters, this edition includes new topics including: decision making and recommender systems, reciprocal recommender systems, recommender systems in social networks, mobile recommender systems, explanations for recommender systems, music recommender systems, cross-domain recommendations, privacy in recommender systems, and semantic-based recommender systems.
 This multi-disciplinary handbook involves world-wide experts from diverse fields such as artificial intelligence, human-computer interaction, information retrieval, data mining, mathematics, statistics, adaptive user interfaces, decision support systems, psychology, marketing, and consumer behavior.
 Theoreticians and practitioners from these fields will find this reference to be an invaluable source of ideas, methods and techniques for developing more efficient, cost-effective and accurate recommender systems.

 Written by some of the most distinguished professors in the recommender-system community, namely Dietmar Jannach, Markus Zanker, Alexander Felfernig, and Gerhard Friedrich, with the first three authors all being on the steering committee of the ACM Conference on Recommender Systems.
 Even though the book is a bit outdated (from 2010) it still covers all the basics and is a worthwhile read.
-A second edition is supposed to be published in winter 2020!
+Auxiliary materials such as lecture slides for the book are available on http://www.recommenderbook.net/.

 In this age of information overload, people use a variety of strategies to make choices about what to buy, how to spend their leisure time, and even whom to date.
 Recommender systems automate some of these strategies with the goal of providing affordable, personal, and high-quality recommendations.
 This book offers an overview of approaches to developing state-of-the-art recommender systems.
 The authors present current algorithmic approaches for generating personalized buying proposals, such as collaborative and content-based filtering, as well as more interactive and knowledge-based approaches.
 They also discuss how to measure the effectiveness of recommender systems and illustrate the methods with practical case studies.
 The final chapters cover emerging topics such as recommender systems in the social web and consumer buying behavior theory.
 Suitable for computer science researchers and students interested in getting an overview of the field, this book will also be useful for professionals looking for the right technology to build real-world recommender systems.